HenrikJoreteg/dot-net-article/readme.md

-# Building a realtime single-page app with Backbone.js
+# Building a realtime team dashboard app with Backbone.js

 The future of the web is realtime.
 The reason I can say this with such certainty is because *it's already happening* under our noses.